-Forsythia is an early spring flowering shrub that is particularly known for its burst of the mesmerizing yellow color, often accompanied by plush green foliage.
+Forsythia is an early spring flowering shrub that is particularly known for its burst of mesmerizing yellow color, often accompanied by plush green foliage.
 This beautiful combination of green and yellow makes it an excellent choice to grow in parks and gardens.

 These species are quite similar to daffodils in their appearance, which carry a bright yellow bloom and are an absolute delight to behold.

-This shrub belongs to the olive family and is found to have originated primarily from Asia.
+This shrub belongs to the olive family and is found to have originated primarily in Asia.
 During the mid-nineteenth century, these deciduous shrubs were in great abundance in European gardens after which several hybrid species were found in America around the time of the first world war.

 Forsythia gets its unique name from the Scottish botanist William Forsyth, after whom the flower was named.
 It is also commonly referred to as “golden bell” considering the bright spring yellow flowers this plant produces.

 There are several different varieties of forsythia that can be found today however, interestingly, all of them sport the same yellow color except for the ‘white forsythia’.